shlomif/halting-my-real-person-fiction/README.md

 Jewel Staite [testified](https://www.reddit.com/r/IAmA/comments/2e3t1f/jewel_staite_ama/cjvt8t9/) that only she and Summer Glau could have played their characters on Firefly.
 Similarly I am more and more convinced that only Emma Watson can play Selina on [Selina-Mandrake](https://www.shlomifish.org/humour/Selina-Mandrake/) but I'd like her to do it for fun and work for relatively little.
-It will be prepostorous to assume that Christina Grimmie can ever be replaced by [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord) or even Taylor Swift even though all three are wonderful singers.
+It will be prepostorous to assume that the late Christina Grimmie can ever be replaced by [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord) or even be Taylor Swift even though all three are wonderful singers.

 Actors should become amateurs and work for fun on amateur films they like by amateur writers who like me write mainly fanfic and often crossovers and even